Writing projects not yet completed or published yet

 spillway

-My parents, Kim and Ray?
-How would they receive me after three years in prison?
+My parents, how would they receive me after three years in prison?

 The familiar lightheadedness washed across my brain—not dizziness, but that disorientation felt when getting off a carnival ride.
-The feeling, the ever-so-brief warning, and the percussor to approaching short circuitry, the premonition that the gods were about to whisper to you again while gripped helplessly in their power.
+The feeling, the ever-so-brief warning, and the precursor of approaching short circuitry, the premonition that the gods were about to whisper to me again while gripped helplessly in their power.

-I opened my eyes later, confused, my back aching and my tongue hurting.
+I opened my eyes later, confused, my back aching and tongue hurting.
 I could smell fish, decayed fish?
 Near my face lay a dead crappie on the rocks.
-Yellow jacket hornets crawled across its glass eyes and buzzed around it.
+Yellow jacket hornets buzzed around the fish and crawled across the glass eyes.

-When I got home carrying the bullfrog trophy I had captured, there had been a belt whipping.
-My parents worried and scared I was lost in the wildlife area.
-The belt did not stop my explorations of Busch.
+I had discovered the lake when I was seven or eight years old, wandering down the dirt road and coming up on the levy to this same scene.
+The redbud trees had just bloomed crimson.
+When I arrived home carrying the bullfrog trophy I had captured, there had been a belt whipping.
+My parents terrified I was lost in the wildlife area.
+The belt did not stop my explorations.

-"How's it going, Bossman," asked the fisherman to the conservation agent.
+"How's it going, Boss man?" the fisherman asked the conservation agent.

 "Cool, ain't it?
-Hawk or owl?
+It's hawk or owl, one of those.
 It was on the ground down by Dardenne Creek."

 "It is against the law to possess raptor feathers," said the Agent.
 "I have to confiscate the feather and issue you a ticket."

 "Let me see your fishing license and day permit, sir.
-It is your responsibility to know the law."
+It's your responsibility to know the law."

 "I didn't eat the damn hawk!
-The feather was on the ground by the old bridge ruins."
+The feather was just laying on the ground by the old bridge ruins."

 The Conservation agent handed the license and a yellow ticket to the fisherman.

-"I'm never coming back to Busch," said the hawk feather guy.
+"I'm never coming back to Busch Wildlife," said the hawk feather guy.

-The Agent looked at me but stopped at the next fisherman, an old black man fishing with three poles in the water.
+The agent looked at me but stopped at the next fisherman, an old man fishing with three poles in the water.

 "Fishing license and day permit, sir.
 Any luck today?"